General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Accelerating Applications

 Discovering novel compounds and reactions in chemistry and materials science has long relied on iterative trial-and-error processes rooted in existing domain knowledge \autocite{Taylor2023brief}.
-While, as explained in \Cref{sec:retrosynthesis}, those methods are used to accelerate this process, optimization methods help improve conditions, binding affinity, etc. But these approaches are slow and labor-intensive.
-Traditional data-driven methods aimed to address these limitations by combining predictive \gls{ml} models with optimization frameworks such as \gls{bo} or \glspl{ea}.
+As noted in \Cref{sec:retrosynthesis}, these methods accelerate discovery, and optimization targets variables such as conditions or binding affinity.
+Nevertheless, the overall process remains slow and labor-intensive.
+Traditional data-driven methods aim to address these limitations by combining predictive \gls{ml} models with optimization frameworks such as \gls{bo} or \glspl{ea}.
 These frameworks balance exploration of uncharted regions in chemical space with exploitation of known high-performing regions \autocite{Li2024sequential, Hse2021gryffin, Shields2021bayesian, Griffiths2020constrained, RajabiKochi2025adaptive}.

-Recent advances in \glspl{llm} have unlocked potential for addressing optimization challenges in chemistry and related domains \autocite{fernando2023promptbreeder0, yang2023large, chen2024instruct}.
-A key strength of \glspl{llm} lies in their capacity to frame optimization tasks through natural language, which enhances knowledge incorporation, improves candidate comparisons, and increases interpretability.
-This aligns well with chemical problem-solving, where complex phenomena, such as reaction pathways or material behaviors, are often poorly captured by standard nomenclature; however, they can still be intuitively explained through natural language.
-Moreover, \glspl{gpm}' general capabilities provide flexibility beyond classical methods, which have to be trained from scratch if the optimization problem or any of its variables changes.
-By encoding domain-specific knowledge---including reaction rules, thermodynamic principles, and structure-property relationships---into structured prompts, \glspl{llm} can synergize expertise with their ability to navigate complex chemical optimization problems.
+Recent advances in \glspl{llm} have been explored for targeting optimization challenges in chemistry and related domains \autocite{fernando2023promptbreeder0, yang2023large, chen2024instruct}.
+A commonly referenced advantage is that \glspl{llm} may process optimization tasks posed in natural language, which may facilitate knowledge incorporation, candidate comparison, and interpretability in some settings.
+This can align with chemical problem-solving, where complex phenomena, such as reaction pathways or material behaviors, are often poorly captured by standard nomenclature; however, they can still be intuitively explained through natural language.
+Moreover, \glspl{gpm} can offer flexibility when problem definitions change, whereas many classical models require retraining.
+Encoding domain-specific knowledge---including reaction rules, thermodynamic principles, and structure-property relationships---into structured prompts may allow \glspl{llm} to complement domain expertise with their ability to navigate complex chemical optimization problems.

 Current \gls{llm} applications in chemistry optimization vary in scope and methodology.
 Many studies integrate \glspl{llm} into \gls{bo} frameworks, where models guide experimental design by predicting promising candidates \autocite{rankovic2023bochemian}.
 Others employ \glspl{ga} or hybrid strategies that combine \gls{llm}-generated hypotheses with computational screening \autocite{cisse2025language0based}.